Oven symbols and controls

 A fan symbol on its own, or with a horizontal line at top and bottom, means the fan, as well as both top and bottom elements will be on.
 Fan bake is good for most cooking, particularly when using more than one rack.
 It allows food to cook faster and at a lower temperature.

 A fan symbol with a circle around it means the fan will be on with its own heating element.
 The top and bottom elements won’t be activated.
-This function will distribute heat evenly in good ovens and allow food to cook food faster and at a lower temperature.
+This function will distribute heat evenly in good ovens and allow food to cook faster and at a lower temperature.

-A symbol that’s a puff of air or a cloud above a fan means steam will be used to assist cooking.
+A symbol that’s a puff of air or a cloud with a fan means steam will be used to assist cooking.
 This function is ideal for baking bread as it helps create a fluffy loaf with a crispy crust.
 It can also be used to reheat and roast.

 Find out how to choose the best built-in or wall oven, then see the top performers in our test of single models.